 Our in-house writers spend many a moment scrutinizing their spelling, punctuation, and grammar to ensure that they all get along swimmingly.
 This all-important triad is the cornerstone of every great piece of writing, from an effective essay to the famous works of literature we read and reread time and time again.

-Wrapping quotation marks around your quotes provides you with a more reliable similarity score.
-This can be particularly helpful when submitting a qualitative study.
+By wrapping quotation marks around your quotes, this instantly defines them within your paper and can provide a far more reliable similarity score, which can be particularly helpful when submitting a qualitative study containing lots of evidentiary quotes.

 Ready to submit?

-your periods are in all the right places;
+- Are my periods in the right places?